Thesis and Dissertation Information

 Formatting your Thesis or Dissertation:

-We strongly advise you to have your thesis reviewed by the Graduate School prior to the final submission deadline.
+We strongly advise you to have your thesis reviewed by the Graduate School prior to the final submission deadline to expedite thesis approval.

 - For thesis formatting review, please submit a word doc copy to Elisa Mattison.
 Or, you may submit a hardcopy in person at the 1901 Bragaw, suite 368 or by email.